 The law creates three different legal standards for the property owner depending on whether the person hurt is an invitee, mutual guest, or trespasser.

 - Invitee – An invitee enters the property to transact business with the property owner.
 They are requested and expected to enter and remain on the property.
 They may recover damages for any unreasonable failure to protect against dangers that the property owner knew about or should have known about.

 - Mutual Guest – A mutual guest, or licensee, enters the land for their own interests.
 A social guest is a licensee.
 The landowner may be liable to a licensee for a failure to exercise reasonable care against dangers they know of, or an unreasonable failure to warn of hazards that are not ordinarily present at that type of property that the landowner knows.

 - Trespasser – A trespasser enters onto the property, or a portion of the property, without landowner consent.
 The property owner is liable only for damages they willfully or deliberately cause to a trespasser.

 To prove a premises liability claim, you gather admissible evidence that satisfies all the elements.
 The victim must prove their status on the property, what the dangerous condition was, and that the victim had legal liability based on the standards in place.

 Then, they must link the dangerous condition to the accident and the injuries.
 The victim has the burden to prove every element and identify and prove the amount of damages they deserve, including compensation for medical bills and pain and suffering.

 Take action today to receive compensation for premises liability and get the monetary payment you deserve.
 Contact our premises liability lawyers for your confidential consultation about your case.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
 We respect your privacy, and we are proud to fight for your rights.
 Call us today to get started with no upfront fees.